Expression

 get_all_symbol_names Return all defined symbol names (function names and variables).

-get_all_symbols Get all symbols in the current expression, optionally including function symbols.
+get_all_symbols Get all symbols in the current expression, optionally including function symbols

-get_attributes Get the attributes of a variable or function if the current atom
+get_attributes Get the attributes of a variable or function if the current atom is a variable or function, otherwise throw an error.

 get_byte_size Get the number of bytes that this expression takes up in memory.

-get_name Get the name of a variable or function if the current atom
+get_name Get the name of a variable or function if the current atom is a variable or function, otherwise throw an error.

-get_tags Get the tags of a variable or function if the current atom
+get_tags Get the tags of a variable or function if the current atom is a variable or function, otherwise throw an error.

 get_type Get the type of the atom.

-hold Create a held expression that delays the execution of the transformer t until the
+hold Create a held expression that delays the execution of the transformer t until the resulting held expression is called

 is_finite Check if the expression has no infinities and is not indeterminate.

-is_integer Check if the expression is integer.
-Symbols must have the integer attribute.
+is_integer Check if the expression is integer

-is_real Check if the expression is real.
-Symbols must have the real attribute.
+is_real Check if the expression is real

 is_type Test if the expression is of a certain type.

-map Map the transformations to every term in the expression.
+map Map the transformations to every term in the expression

-match Return an iterator over the pattern self matching to lhs.
+match Return an iterator over the pattern self matching to lhs

-matches Test whether the pattern is found in the expression.
+matches Test whether the pattern is found in the expression

-nsolve Find the root of an expression in x numerically over the reals using Newton’s method.
+nsolve Find the root of an expression in x numerically over the reals using Newton’s method

-nsolve_system Find a common root of multiple expressions in variables numerically over the reals using Newton’s method.
+nsolve_system Find a common root of multiple expressions in variables numerically over the reals using Newton’s method

 parse Parse a Symbolica expression from a string.

-rationalize Map all floating point and rational coefficients to the best rational approximation
+rationalize Map all floating point and rational coefficients to the best rational approximation in the interval [self*(1-relative_error),self*(1+relative_error)].

-replace_iter Return an iterator over the replacement of the pattern self on lhs by rhs.
+replace_iter Return an iterator over the replacement of the pattern self on lhs by rhs

-replace_multiple Replace all atoms matching the patterns.
-See replace for more information.
+replace_multiple Replace all atoms matching the patterns

-req Create a new pattern restriction that calls the function filter_fn with the matched
+req Create a new pattern restriction that calls the function filter_fn with the matched atom that should return a boolean

-req_cmp Create a new pattern restriction that calls the function cmp_fn with another the matched
+req_cmp Create a new pattern restriction that calls the function cmp_fn with another the matched atom and the match atom of the other wildcard that should return a boolean

-req_cmp_ge Create a pattern restriction that passes when the wildcard is greater than or equal to another wildcard.
+req_cmp_ge Create a pattern restriction that passes when the wildcard is greater than or equal to another wildcard

-req_cmp_gt Create a pattern restriction that passes when the wildcard is greater than another wildcard.
+req_cmp_gt Create a pattern restriction that passes when the wildcard is greater than another wildcard

-req_cmp_le Create a pattern restriction that passes when the wildcard is smaller than or equal to another wildcard.
+req_cmp_le Create a pattern restriction that passes when the wildcard is smaller than or equal to another wildcard

-req_cmp_lt Create a pattern restriction that passes when the wildcard is smaller than another wildcard.
+req_cmp_lt Create a pattern restriction that passes when the wildcard is smaller than another wildcard

 req_contains Create a pattern restriction that filters for expressions that contain a.

-req_ge Create a pattern restriction that passes when the wildcard is greater than or equal to a number num.
+req_ge Create a pattern restriction that passes when the wildcard is greater than or equal to a number num

-req_gt Create a pattern restriction that passes when the wildcard is greater than a number num.
+req_gt Create a pattern restriction that passes when the wildcard is greater than a number num

-req_le Create a pattern restriction that passes when the wildcard is smaller than or equal to a number num.
+req_le Create a pattern restriction that passes when the wildcard is smaller than or equal to a number num

 req_len Create a pattern restriction based on the wildcard length before downcasting.

-req_lit Create a pattern restriction that treats the wildcard as a literal variable,
+req_lit Create a pattern restriction that treats the wildcard as a literal variable, so that it only matches to itself.

-req_lt Create a pattern restriction that passes when the wildcard is smaller than a number num.
+req_lt Create a pattern restriction that passes when the wildcard is smaller than a number num

 req_tag Create a pattern restriction based on the tag of a matched variable or function.